Skip to content

 In 2026, a new GLP-1 patient chooses between two dominant access paths.
 Each has predictable strengths and weaknesses.

 Telehealth bundle.
-A subscription that bundles an asynchronous or live video visit with a licensed clinician, a prescription (usually compounded semaglutide or tirzepatide from a 503A pharmacy, sometimes branded via LillyDirect referral), shipping, and ongoing message-based support.
-Representative operators and 2026 pricing: Hims & Hers weight-loss program ($199–$349/mo), Ro Body Program ($145/mo subscription + drug), Henry Meds ($249–$399/mo bundled), Mochi Health ($79/mo subscription + drug, cash via marketplace), Found, Sequence (Weight Watchers Clinic), and smaller regional 503A-partnered practices.
+A subscription that bundles an asynchronous or live video visit with a licensed clinician, a prescription (often compounded semaglutide or tirzepatide from a 503A pharmacy, or branded via LillyDirect referral post-delisting), shipping, and message-based support.
+Representative 2026 pricing: Hims weight-loss program $199–$349/mo, Ro Body Program $145/mo subscription + drug, Henry Meds $249–$399/mo bundled, Mochi Health $79/mo subscription + drug, Found, Sequence (WW Clinic).

 In-person path.
-A primary-care physician, obesity-medicine specialist, or endocrinologist who performs a traditional new-patient visit, writes a prescription that goes through your retail or mail-order pharmacy, and sees you quarterly.
-Typical costs: new-patient visit $200–$350 cash (or $30–$75 copay insured), follow-ups $100–$200 cash or $20–$50 copay, drug filled at your pharmacy at insurance-negotiated or cash price.
-For insured patients with coverage, Wegovy or Zepbound copays are commonly $25–$100/month with manufacturer savings cards; without coverage, expect $499 via LillyDirect or NovoCare self-pay, $1,086–$1,349 at full list.
+A primary-care physician, obesity-medicine specialist, or endocrinologist performs a traditional visit, writes a prescription that runs through your retail or mail-order pharmacy, and sees you quarterly.
+Typical costs: new-patient visit $200–$350 cash (or $30–$75 copay insured), follow-ups $100–$200 cash or $20–$50 copay.
+For insured patients with coverage, Wegovy or Zepbound copays commonly land at $25–$100/month with manufacturer savings cards; without coverage, expect $499 via LillyDirect or NovoCare vial self-pay, or $1,086–$1,349 at full list.

 When telehealth wins on cost

 Telehealth is almost always cheaper if you are uninsured or your commercial plan does not cover AOMs.
-The bundle absorbs the 503A compounded sema or tirzepatide at wholesale-tier pricing ($80–$140/month drug cost), then retails the bundle at $249–$399.
-Even at the high end, that beats $499 LillyDirect + $200 quarterly clinic visits.
+The bundle absorbs the 503A compounded peptide at wholesale-tier pricing ($80–$140/month drug cost) and retails at $249–$399.
+Even at the high end, that beats $499 LillyDirect plus $200 quarterly clinic visits.

 Telehealth also beats in-person on time cost.
 No travel, no waiting room, no PTO for a 15-minute visit.
 For busy working adults, the implicit hourly value saved is real.